GSaiDheeraj/deepfakesdetection/README.md

   2) Data Gathering : Kaggle
   3) Data Cleaning : Removed the Duplicates in the data
   4) Data Preparation : Reshaped the size of data into reqquired input shape for transfer learning models.
-  5) Modelling : Used VGG-16, VGG-19, Inceptoion Resnet-V2
+  5) Modelling : Used Inceptoion Resnet-V2, VGGFace, Custom Designed Architecture.

      -Why These three models?
      Answer) Usually, we start with the simple architecture and end with the complex architecture.